valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

     private openSaveSubscription(): void {
         /*
-        If the save observable is triggered, we check if our configuration is valid, and if so, we output the configuration using the configuration EventEmitter.
+        If the save observable is triggered, check if the configuration is valid, and if so, output the configuration using the configuration EventEmitter.
          */
         this.saveSubscription = this.save$?.subscribe(save => {
             combineLatest([this.formValue$, this.valid$])